CptHilda0079/CptHilda0079.github.io/_posts/2024-01-21-BufferOverflowTask.md

 ![image](https://github.com/user-attachments/assets/0ff2afc6-430d-4c09-bb36-4cd5d17121d7)

-Now we have successfully exploited the buffer, executed our shellcode and spawned a shell.
+We have successfully exploited the buffer, executed our shellcode and spawned a shell.